Goffar the Pict: British tradition

 John Rastell's The Pastyme of People (1529) mentions Goffar (under the name "Copharius") as a prince of "Gallia now callyd Guian" (Guyenne), as part of a very condensed version of the Brutus story.

 Locrine (1595), a play attributed to Shakespeare, mentions "Goffarius, the arm strong King of Gauls, / And all the borders of great Aquitaine".
 It gives Goffarius a brother, Gathelus, who had been fought by Corineus.

 Richard White of Basingstoke's Comitis Palatini Historiarum Libri (1597) has Goffar as "Gopharius Rex Picthus".
 He explains that "Pict"/"Pictus" refers to the Pictones of Poitou (not the Picts of Scotland), and harmonises the distance between Aquitaine and the mouth of the river Loire (which he has as being in "Celtic Gaul"), by saying that Brutus travelled to Aquitaine after anchoring there.

+Henry Chettle and John Day's lost play, The Conquest of Brute with the First Finding of the Bath (1598) has Goffarius, a Gaulish ruler, who is defeated by the military prowess of Corineus.